 Here is a before and after example that illustrates how you can use this feature to alter your background.

 You can change the background of your course at any point in time.
-You can do this either at the start - before you start to record or after you record your video.

 - Make sure that the backdrop is evenly lit and with a solid color.